gunguncodes/event-management-website/README.md

 - CSS

 ## Project Type
-- Frontend-only
+- Frontend only
 - Static website
 - No backend / No database

 ## Purpose
-This project was created to practice frontend structure, UI flow, and real-world website layout for an event management platform.
+This project was created to practice frontend structure, UI flow, and real world website layout for an event management platform.

 ## Author
 Gungun